simplex-chat/simplex-chat/README.md

 See [SimpleX overview](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) for more information on platform objectives and technical design.

-***SimpleX Chat [public beta for iOS 15 is available via TestFlight](https://testflight.apple.com/join/DWuT2LQu)** - it will help us a lot if you test it!
+***SimpleX Chat [public beta for iOS 15 is available on TestFlight](https://testflight.apple.com/join/DWuT2LQu)** - it will help us a lot if you test it!
 [See the announcement here](https://github.com/simplex-chat/simplex-chat/blob/stable/blog/20220214-simplex-chat-ios-public-beta.md).*

 ### :zap: Quick installation